 For general information on the Coastal Management Fellowship go to:

 The NOAA/Sea Grant John A. Knauss Marine Policy Fellowship allows students interested in marine, ocean, and Great Lakes resources and in the national policy decisions affecting those resources to spend a year in Washington, D.C. working with agency personnel or in the office of a U.S. senator or representative.
 Class of 2016 applications are being accepted for this fellowship.
 Student applications are due to the local Sea Grant Program by Feb.
 12, 2016.

 For general information on the Knauss Fellowship go to:

 For Knauss Fellowship application information go to:

-Applications for the NOAA Fisheries/Sea Grant Marine Resource Economics and Population and Ecosystem Dynamics fellowships are also being accepted.
-Student applications are due to the local Sea Grant Program by January 29, 2015.
+Applications for the NOAA Fisheries/Sea Grant Marine Resource Economics and Population and Ecosystem Dynamics are due to the local Sea Grant Program by Jan.
+29, 2016.